FruitbatM/trail-run-adventures/README.md

 ## Design
 ### Color Scheme

+Delicate and soothing color palette will be chosen and the balance with calmer, contemporary mood for the audience will be tried to get achieved.
+Below colors will be used for the website:

+- Cultured (#F3F8F8)
+- Opal (#B3D5D2)
+- Polished Pine (#439B94)
+- Illuminating Emarald (#149285)
+- Heliotrope Gray (#92879B)
+- Charcoal (#3E4551)

 <h2 align="center"><img src="readme-files/general/color_palette.png" alt="color palette" target="_blank" width="70%" height="70%"></h2>

 [Coolors](https://coolors.co/) was used to create a color palette.

+Shades of green color in particular Polished Pine color (#439B94) will be selected as primary color because it is the color of nature and health.
+Green is a perfect choice for outdoor brand and eco-friendliness and sustainability that TRΛIL RUN ΛDVENTURES promotes.

+White will be primarily used as the background color because it represents reverence, purity, and innocence.
+This association calms people and influences their brain activity in a very positive way.

+Charcoal (#3E4551) will be used only for footer section and it combines great with the green colors on the website.

+## Fonts

+- Two fonts will be used throughout the project, **Roboto** and **Lato**.
+Both will be used with ``sans-serif`` font as a fallback.
+**Roboto** will be used for the main headings and paragraph sections and **Roboto** will be used for the subheadings.

+- These fonts pair very well together and make the website appear both prestigious and contemporary.
+This font combination looks elegant and highly readable.

+- Fonts were imported from [Google Fonts](https://fonts.google.com/).

 ## Page Structure